Vascular treatments & therapies

-Breaking free from varicose veins and the leg pain that comes with it is possible.
+It is possible to break free from varicose veins and the leg pain that comes with it.
 Treating vein disease with Medtronic procedures is easier than you may think.
 As always, your doctor will help you understand the care journey that’s best for you.

 Talk with your doctor about finding lasting relief for leg vein disease and varicose veins with both of our minimally invasive therapies, performed on a same-day outpatient basis.